PROUT, What It Stands For: 1st fundamental principle

 • Mental disease

-Those who have to make their both ends meet with great hardship would naturally like to lay something aside for a rainy day.
+Those who have to make their ends meet with great hardship would naturally like to lay something aside for a rainy day.
 Hence they will feel relieved from having to save anything only when their bare necessities are provided to them.
 Again, those who save as part of their personal responsibility for the future of their children can give up that habit only when they will find a congenial social environment to help their children in distress.
 Today if someone leaves behind his or her dependents without having saved anything for them, in many cases the latter will be compelled to take to begging in some form.
 For these reasons it is but natural for every provider to save something for his or her family.

-Those who want to posses wealth for getting infinite pleasure would not give up that tendency unless and until they are provided with the correct approach leading to that end.
+Those who want to possess wealth for infinite pleasure would not give up that tendency unless and until they are provided with the correct approach leading to that end.
 This tendency develops into a mental disease of those with whom it has become a wont.
 As such, it is not at all possible to remove the greed of accumulation from their minds unless their mental disease is cured.
-There are many states in the world who are keen to inflict severe penalty on those who accumulate, without tracing its causes and mercilessly annihilate accumulators.
+There are many states in the world who are keen to inflict severe penalties on those who accumulate, without tracing its causes and mercilessly annihilate accumulators.

 There are others who prefer to solve the problem in a peaceful democratic way.
 They are in favor of changing human hearts by humanitarian appeals.
 They argue that while hearing these appeals repeatedly one day the exploiters will come to their good sense.
-Sarkar mentions in his Problems of the Day that, “This indeed very pleasant to hear and such attempt are quite appreciable too and not condemnable; but how long will it take for the good sense to prevail among the exploiters?
+Sarkar mentions in his Problems of the Day, “This is indeed very pleasant to hear and such attempts are quite appreciable too and not condemnable; but how long will it take for the good sense to prevail among the exploiters?
 We cannot wait indefinitely for this as the exploited masses by that time will have given up their ghost.”

 There are still others who believe that the tendency to accumulate can be curbed through legislation.
 But in fact it is found that those who remain controlled for the time being for fear of legislation do take recourse to other cunning methods for gratifying their instincts.
 So this too will not prove effective.